Loading ...

 And apatheia does not encourage a loss of feeling or an indifference to emotions, but rather it seeks to bring you closer to clarity and rationality using logic, reflection, and concentration.
 Mindfulness was a very important aspect to obtaining apatheia.

-See also > Change Is Hard AF
+See also > Kintsugi

 The Stoics believed that unhappiness and evil were the result of human ignorance to their own value within the universe and that the solution was to examine oneself fully and determine where your understanding of yourself veered off from the reality of your purpose.